 Activities Subject to the Code of Conduct: The Code of Conduct applies to all extracurricular activities.
-Extracurricular activities or organizations which are supervised or administered by the school district which do not count toward graduation or grade advancement and in which participation is not otherwise required by the school.
+Extracurricular activities means student activities or organizations which are supervised or administered by the school district which do not count toward graduation or grade advancement and in which participation is not otherwise required by the school.